Blog

 How are pearls made?

-What is “nacre”?
+What is ‘nacre’?

 Look inside any oyster and you’ll see a beautiful iridescent material lining the shell.
 This is nacre.
-As this materials continues to lawyer around the parasite, a pearl is formed.
-The thicker the nacre, the more durable the pearl, which means the process can also take awhile.
-Of course, these days, naturally-occurring pearls are extremely rare.
-In fact, out of the 8,000 different species of mollusks, only 20 of them regularly make pearls – that’s only 0.25%
+As this material continues to layer around the parasite, a pearl is formed.
+The thicker

 Cultured pearls vs natural pearls